NA364KU/Multi-Agent-Leader-Follower-Control/README.md

 The code uses a modified version of a boids flocking implementation by Daniel Shiffman https://processing.org/examples/flocking.html

+## What are boids rules ?
+Boids refers to a computer simulation which tries to mimic natural flocking behavior such as birds or fish.
+This is done by use of 3 rules known as "cohesion", "alignment", and "separation".

+**Cohesion** : A steering force towards the center of mass of nearby agents

+**Alignment**: A steering force towards the direction of average velocity of nearby agents

+**Sepeation**: A steering force pointing away from agents that are too close

+The combination of boids rules produces a behavior which has desirable properties in navigation in multi-agent systems.
+These include obstacle avoidance, path planning and formation control

+Some applications include:
+1. Autonomous mobile robot control (selfdriving cars, warehouse drones, search and rescue drones, etc.)
+2. Satellite formation control

 # How to Use
 Prerequisites: The code is written in Processing3, which can be downloaded here https://processing.org/download